vercingetorx/grok-block/README.md

 ### Moved all functionality into an extension.
-It is cleaner and easier to toggle functionality on and off.
+It is cleaner and easier to toggle functionality on and off and is more reliable.
 Use the tamper monkey scripts if you prefer not installing this as an extension.
 The descriptions of functionality applies to the extension as well.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------